Kamtapur Liberation Organisation

 The Kamtapur Liberation Organisation (abbr.
 KLO) is a militant organisation based in Northeast India whose objective is to separate the Kamtapur nation from West Bengal and Assam.
-The proposed state is to comprise all districts in West Bengal and four contiguous districts of Assam which are Cooch Behar, Darjeeling, Jalpaiguri, North and South Dinajpur and Malda, Kokrajhar, Bongaigaon, Dhubri and Goalpara, Kishanganj districts in Bihar, and Jhapa District in Nepal.
+The proposed state is to comprise all districts of northern West Bengal which are Cooch Behar, Darjeeling, Jalpaiguri, North and South Dinajpur and Malda and four contiguous districts of Assam which are Kokrajhar, Bongaigoan, Dhubri and Goalpara as well as the Kishanganj district in Bihar, and the Jhapa District in Nepal.
 The KLO was formed to address problems of the Koch Rajbongshi people such as large-scale unemployment, land alienation, perceived neglect of Kamtapuri language, identity, and grievances of economic deprivation.

 History

 The beginning of the Kamtapur Liberation Organisation (KLO) can be traced to the attempts of certain members of the Koch Rajbongshi people belonging to the All Kamtapur Students Union (AKSU) to organise an armed struggle for a separate Kamtapur nation.
 For this purpose, they approached the United Liberation Front of Asom (ULFA).
 The KLO came into existence on 28 December 1993.

 On 26 December 2013, a bomb blast took place in Jalpaiguri district of West Bengal that killed five persons and injured five others.
-Militants of KLO are suspected to have been behind the bombing, which occurred two days ahead of the December 28, 1996 foundation day of KLO.
+Militants of KLO are suspected to have been behind the bombing, which occurred two days ahead of the 28 December 1996 foundation day of KLO.